ZJU-DAILY/FedCTQ/README.md

 SecretFlow.version = 1.0.0<br>
 Python.version = 3.8.17<br>
+All the experiments are conducted in the federated environment on five nodes, one as a server and the other four as clients, each equipped with two Intel(R) Xeon(R) CPU E5-2650 v4@2.20GHz 12-core processors, 128GB of RAM, and an internet speed of 100MB/s.

 ## Dataset

-We give a small dataset of gowalla for running with 'gowalla_small.csv'.
+We give a small dataset of Gowalla for running with 'gowalla_small.csv'.
 Other datasets used can be downloaded in the paper.

 ## Complication

-The running example of fedctq is as below:<br>
+The running example of FedCTQ is as follows:<br>
 python main.py --dataset Gowalla_Small --patients_num 1 --path 'your_path' --ratio 1.0 --address 'your_address'